Proverbs 11:31

 If the righteous experience God's corrective justice, the wicked will surely face His judgment.

-31 Behold, the righteous shall be repaid in the earth, how much more the wicked and the sinner!
+31 If the righteous receive their due on earth, how much more the ungodly and the sinner!

 If the righteous experience God's corrective justice, the wicked will surely face His judgment.